ekumahost/my-complete-high-school-portal/README.md

 trying to login to admin and you cannot find the password, you can easily change the password in the database oo table = web_users, the password is just MD5 things -- git push origin master

-# Are we awesome?
+# Are we awesome please donate?
-please donate BITCOINS :)
+BITCOINS :)

 1DHHPQeggnDcr9NNm6uhhyEcA16GQPa8iJ

 OR USDT (ERC20)

 0x68c62c0c6e5d1e21c448133bccfc7fcb5d244f86